mich-w/QtSerialMonitor/README.md

 # QtSerialMonitor
-Universal serial / network terminal with data plotting capabilities.
+Universal serial / network terminal with data plotting capabilities, designed for Arduino based projects and more...